CapMetro: Safety and quality issues

-There have been several passenger injuries that have been reported on Veolia, StarTran and First Transit routes in which First Transit exceeds performance ratings, StarTran in the middle, and Veolia failing to consistently meet performance ratings.
-A safety review plan has been communicated with Veolia Transportation in 2011.
-The board of directors have been constantly reviewing ways of improvement for that contractor.
+In June 2020, the agency changed or eliminated more than half of all local routes under 'remap'.
+Riders became concerned by the lack of routes and overcrowding on existing and/or rearranged bus routes.
+A 2019 survey conducted by Eastside Memorial's student council showed that 70 percent of that student body needed the prior local bus service restored.

-Capital Metro had its first passenger/bus fatality in its operating history on January 30, 2012, when route 383 operated by Veolia Transportation bus struck a pedestrian crossing Braker Lane and Jollyville Road.
-The next fatality happened on January 29, 2019 when a driver struck Anthony John Diaz while he was cycling near the University of Texas campus.
+CapMetro had its first passenger/bus fatality in its operating history on January 30, 2012, when route 383 operated by Veolia Transportation struck a pedestrian crossing Braker Lane and Jollyville Road.
+The next fatality happened on January 29, 2019, when a driver struck Anthony John Diaz while he was cycling near the University of Texas campus.

+Capital Metro previously used three contractors to run its vehicles.
+Several passenger injuries were reported on First Transit although they scored higher than StarTran and Veolia, respectively.
+Veolia Transportation was given a safety review plan 2011.
+At the beginning of the COVID-19 pandemic in spring 2023, CapMetro scaled back weekday operations to their standard Sunday schedule.
+UT Shuttles, Night Owl, and Saturday CapMetro Rail services were suspended, rail replacement bus service, route 455 Leander-Lakeline Shuttle, was operated in place of Saturday CapMetro Rail services, and Capmetro added mobile scanners to both rear and back doors on most Bus vehicles to encourage all-door boarding and thereby social distancing.
+Most services returned to normal in mid-August 2023.
+In 2023, Capmetro also began a 7.537 million contract with Keolis to oversee fixed-route bus operations and maintenance for MetroRapid and MetroBus services.
+The contractor also manages the transit agency's current 1,212 bargaining employees along with its 36 operations, safety and general management personnel.
+A new logo and rebranding campaign received mixed public feedback.

+The Future

-Capital Metro began bus service to Round Rock in summer 2017.
-Instead of paying for the services with the 1% sales tax used by Capital Metro participating jurisdictions, Round Rock contracted with Capital Metro to provide services for set costs.
-In June 2018, Capital Metro began testing driverless buses.
-If successful the buses would run for free as part of a 12-month pilot program.
+CapMetro began bus service to Round Rock in summer 2017.
+Instead of paying for the services with the 1% sales tax used by CapMetro participating jurisdictions, Round Rock contracted with CapMetro to provide services for set costs.
+In June 2018, CapMetro began testing driverless buses.
+If successful, the buses would run for free as part of a 12-month pilot program.

-In summer 2018, Capital Metro began testing autonomous electric shuttles on Downtown streets.
+In summer 2018, CapMetro began testing autonomous electric shuttles on Downtown streets.
 The pilot program tested two driverless bus models from EasyMile and Navya on a route from the Austin Convention Center to the Austin Central Library.
-Capital Metro is also considering implementing full-size driverless buses, likely to be included on a 2020 transportation referendum.

-In spring 2020 at the beginning of the COVID-19 pandemic, Capital Metro scaled back operations to the same level as their standard Sunday schedule.
-Additionally, UT Shuttles, Night Owl, and Saturday MetroRail services were suspended.
-A rail replacement bus service, route 455 Leander-Lakeline Shuttle, was operated in place of Saturday MetroRail services.
-Capital Metro also added mobile scanners to both rear and back doors on most MetroBus vehicles to encourage all-door boarding and thereby social distancing.
-Most services returned to normal in mid-August 2020.